 At the MWC, smartphone makers are likely to showcase various AI-powered features, ranging from camera apps to chatbots.
 However, it is important to note that many of these perks still depend on cloud processing.
 While AI capabilities on devices are becoming more widespread, it may take some time before third-party developers discover the killer use case that consumers cannot do without.

 One potential danger in the AI smartphone market is the risk of “AI fatigue.”
-As smartphone manufacturers talk more about AI capabilities, consumers may become numb to the term without fully understanding its implications.
+As smartphone manufacturers talk more regarding AI capabilities, consumers may become numb to the term without fully understanding its implications.
 To prevent this, companies need to focus on delivering practical and compelling use cases that truly enhance user experiences.

 Looking ahead, the future of AI in smartphones holds great potential.
-As AI technology continues to evolve and mature, smartphones could become more intuitive, predicting user behavior and offering personalized experiences.
+As AI technology continues to evolve and mature, smartphones might become more intuitive, predicting user behavior and offering personalized experiences.
 Anticipatory computing, where AI can learn user preferences and make device recommendations, is a goal that many smartphone makers aim to achieve.

 As for recommendations, smartphone manufacturers should prioritize user-centric innovation and focus on delivering tangible benefits rather than merely touting AI capabilities.
 Collaboration with developers and content creators is crucial to exploring new applications and use cases for AI smartphones.
 Moreover, investing in research and development to improve AI algorithms and chipsets will be essential to stay ahead of the competition.